Scottish-Tech-Army/soundscape-backend/README.md

 docker compose up

 This will spin up a stack containing four Docker containers with the services described above.
-Once the Ingester service has fetched the OSM .pbf file and transformed it.
+The Ingester service fetches the OSM .pbf file and transforms it.
 You will be able to perform a quick test that it is working by using a browser/curl/whatever to hit the Tile service which is listening on 8080 and it should respond with a GeoJSON file for the Washington Capitol Building:

 http://localhost:8080/16/18748/25072.json

-The request above is in the format: /zoom-level/x-coordinates/y-coordinates.json
+The request above is in the format: /zoom-level/x-coordinates/y-coordinates.json The service currently only supports zoom level 16

 # Ingestion Service